mkorz/b618reboot/README.md

 Please note this script was written for  __Python 3 and higher.__

 #### About
-Simple Python script for rebooting Huawei B618 LTE router via web interface.
+Simple Python script for rebooting Huawei B618 and B715 LTE router via web interface.